 Select and highlight a single structure from the structure list.
 Click on the View structure info to view structure and diversion class information.
 If in Step 1, the user checked the box to use diversion data from HydroBase for the selected structure, the user is able to select a structure and preview the total diversion data by clicking on the View DivTotal.
-The Wizard defaults to use structure total diversions, however the user can use the radio controls to select either total diversion classes.
+The Wizard defaults to use structure total diversions, however the user can use the radio controls to select either total diversions or select individual diversion classes.
 See the following paragraph for a discussion on using diversion classes.
-If in Step 1, the user unchecked the box to use diversion data and diversions will be set to zero in the direct diversion data file (.ddh).
+If in Step 1, the user unchecked the box to use diversion data from HydroBase, the user will be unable to view or select diversion data and diversions will be set to zero in the direct diversion data file (.ddh).
 If in Step 1, the user unchecked both boxes to use crop and diversion data from HydroBase, the Wizard allows the user to create a scenario for a new structure or location.
 See Section 3.4.2.1 for a discussion on this feature.